Steven Kwan Player Props: Guardians vs. Yankees

 Steven Kwan At The Plate

-- Kwan leads Cleveland in slugging percentage (.330) thanks to five extra-base hits.
+- Kwan is hitting .269 with four doubles, a triple and 20 walks.

-- Among qualified hitters in MLB, he ranks 53rd in batting average, 38th in on-base percentage, and 157th in slugging.
+- Among qualified hitters in MLB action, he ranks 62nd in batting average, 48th in on-base percentage, and 164th in slugging.

-- Kwan will look to extend his four-game hitting streak.
-He's batting .333 during his last outings.

-- Kwan has driven in a run in six games this year (20.7%), including two games with multiple runs batted in.
+- Kwan has driven in a run in six games this season (20.0%), including two games with multiple runs batted in.

-- He has scored at least once 13 times this season (44.8%), including one multi-run game.
+- In 13 of 30 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.